Donate

 Our final full day in Taiwan arrived … and it was truly a full day!

 On Friday, December 6, we spent the day at a high school in Shulin, a district in New Taipei City.
-We presented four times that day – each time to two classes, and each of those classes included about 40-45 students (plus any teachers or administrators).
-Our first presentation was a little chaotic because the second group of students was a few minutes late.
-They were the Aboriginal class, and the school was having an emphasis on Aboriginals that week.
-Several of the students were dressed in tribal attire because the class had been rehearsing for a presentation of their own.
+We presented four times that day, often to two classes at a time.
+Our first presentation was to a combined group, and it was a little chaotic at first.
+The second group of students was the Aboriginal class, and they were a few minutes late arriving.
+The school was having an Aboriginal emphasis that week, and the class had been rehearsing for a presentation of their own.

-Merriam-Webster’s definition of aboriginal is: “of or relating to the people who have been in a region from the earliest time” (e.g., Native Americans in the U.S.).
-Taiwan officially recognizes 16 Aboriginal tribes; these comprise less than 2.5% of the population, but as many as 90% of Aboriginal people are considered to be Christian.
-The number of evangelical Christians is less than 2% of that number, while other groups included in the 90% are Catholics, mainline Protestant denominations, Mormons, and other Taiwan-based churches, such as Bread of Life Church.
+One of Merriam-Webster’s definitions of aboriginal is: “of or relating to the people who have been in a region from the earliest time” (e.g., Native Americans in the U.S.).
+Taiwan officially recognizes 16 aboriginal (indigenous Austronesian) tribes; these comprise less than 2.5% of Taiwan’s population, but as many as 90% of aboriginal people are considered to be Christian.
+The number of evangelical Christians is less than 2% of that number, while other groups included in the 90% are Catholics, mainline Protestant denominations, Mormons, and other Taiwan-based churches.

-In an internet search on the topic of “Christianity in Taiwan,” I found a 2018 social media post by a social media user who described himself as a Taiwanese American and a Christian who came to faith while “attending a Taiwanese Presbyterian Church in the U.S.” when he was a youth.
+In an internet search on the topic of “Christianity in Taiwan,” I found a 2018 post on a social media site by someone who described himself as a Taiwanese American and Christian who came to faith as a youth while “attending a Taiwanese Presbyterian Church in the US.”
 A different poster had mentioned the low percentage of Christians in Taiwan (remember, less than 6%) and asked, “Why has Evangelization in Taiwan been largely unsuccessful?”

-Part of the response from the original user was: “People there are generally aware of Christianity due to historical factors, but that's about it.
-The Gospel is unknown to most of the population, and it is, I think, for a certain lack of trying.”
+Part of the response from the Taiwanese American was: “People there are generally aware of Christianity due to historical factors, but that's about it.
+The Gospel is unknown to most of the population, and it is I think for a certain lack of trying.”

 Only one way

 Christianity, or being a disciple of Jesus, is incompatible with any other religion or belief system.
-It may seem perplexing to those outside of it, as it is highly exclusive – yet open to all.
+It may seem perplexing to those outside of the faith, as it is highly exclusive – yet open to all.

 That is exclusive.
 No one means … no one.
-There is no human (living or deceased) – no one – who can get to God without going through the door named Jesus.
+There is no human (living or deceased) – not one – who can get to God without going through the door named Jesus.

 And yet …